Promoting, supporting and encouraging the study of the United States since 1955

 1. Admission of new members

-1. Eligibility: Membership of the CIO is open to anyone who is interested in furthering its purposes, and who, by applying for membership, has indicated his, her or its agreement to become a member and acceptance of the duty of members set out in sub-clause (3) of this clause.
+1. Eligibility: Membership of the CIO is open to anyone who is interested in furthering its purposes, and who, by applying for membership, has indicated their or its agreement to become a member and acceptance of the duty of members set out in sub-clause (3) of this clause.
 In particular, members may be teachers, researchers, students, schools, and others concerned with American studies.
 A member may be an individual, a corporate body, or an organisation which is not incorporated.

 2. Admission procedure: The charity trustees: